matthewfinn/silver-barnacle/istqb-ctfl-2025/Section 4 - Test Design and Analysis/2-2 State Transition Testing.md

 ### State Transition Tables

-State transition tables are often used to identify valid and invalid transitions
+State transition tables are often used to identify valid & invalid transitions

 * Tests can be designed to:
   * Cover a typical sequence of states